umbraco/rfcs/concept-for-new-rich-text-editor/0000-concept-for-new-rich-text-editor.md

 1. Basic text formatting (bold, italic, unordered and ordered lists).

-1. Ability change format of selected text/paragraph in one action.
+2. Ability change format of selected text/paragraph in one action.

-1. Apply internal and external links.
+3. Apply internal and external links.

-1. Ability to create custom text formatting (supporting block and inline formatting).
+4. Ability to create custom text formatting (supporting block and inline formatting).

-1. Usage of a stylesheet to style text appearence.
+5. Usage of a stylesheet to style text appearence.

-1. Copy/paste or dragging images should create them as media items.
+6. Pasted or dropped images should be created as media items.

-1. Ability to insert images from the media library.
+7. Ability to insert images from the media library.

-1. Ability to insert links to files from the media library.
+8. Ability to insert links to files from the media library.

-1. The stored data should contain relational information to ensure data can be transfered between enviroments (Media-element needs to have UDI of the media-item stored).
+9. The stored data should contain relational information to ensure data can be transfered between enviroments (Media-element needs to have UDI of the media-item stored).

-1. The copied data from the RTE should contain nesecary information to avoid uploading the same image again (if proven that it existis in the pasted enviroements).
+10. The copied data from the RTE should contain nesecary information to avoid uploading the same image again (if proven that it existis in the pasted enviroments).

-1. The data should be posible to output as presentable HTML, without begin aware that the data might was parsed to be able to present everything.
+11. The value of the property should be posible to output as presentable HTML, without the developer being aware that the data might was parsed to be able to present everything.

-1. Copy/paste or drag styled text and media from another source, example Microsoft Word.
+12. Copy/paste or drag styled text and media from another source, example Microsoft Word.
 Ensure an acceptable conversion to the format options available.

-1. Style the editor UI to match Umbraco UI.
+13. Style the editor UI to match Umbraco UI.

-1. Documentation about configuration options of the RTE.
+14. Documentation about configuration options of the RTE.

-1. Ensure accessibility of the editor itself.
+15. Ensure accessibility of the editor itself.

-1. Ensure the output of the editor follows common accessibility practice.
+16. Ensure the output of the editor follows common accessibility practice.

-1. Support for embedding videos from YouTube and Vimeo (and turn it into correct markup).
+17. Support for embedding videos from YouTube and Vimeo (and turn it into correct markup).

-1. Support for embedding social media posts from Facebook and Twitter (and turn it into correct markup).
+18. Support for embedding social media posts from Facebook and Twitter (and turn it into correct markup).

-1. Support for extending embedding options.
+19. Support for extending embedding options.

-1. Support for custom html snippets (such as inserting pre-styled Call To Action buttons).
+20. Support for custom html snippets (such as inserting pre-styled Call To Action buttons).

-1. Support for inserting Umbraco Macros.
+21. Support for inserting Umbraco Macros.

-1. Easy to use across the solution, since it could be used by different types of packages.
+22. Easy to use across the solution, since it could be used by different types of packages.

-1. Documentation on implementation.
+23. Documentation on implementation.

-1. Documentation on how to write extentions.
+24. Documentation on how to write extentions.

-1. Support for tables.
+25. Support for tables (if the choosen editor support it)

 ## Drawbacks

 * TinyMCE cant be removed immidiatly, meaning that there would be two different types of Rich Text Editors available.
-This would cause confusion.
+This could cause confusion.

 ## Alternatives

-Everything is open at the current state.
+* Keep using TinyMCE, but investigate wether the implementation can be improved.
+* Investigate wether TinyMCE can improve the experience if upgraded to version 5.
+* Limit our feature set to be able to implement a even simpler RTE.
+To then use our energy on a Block Based Layout property-editor that enables compositions of Text, Media, Video, Social Media Posts and other block types.
+* Is there another alternative that you think we should look into?

 ## Out of Scope